newt0/gatsbybootcamp-transcription/1.Creating a Gatsby Site/chapter1.md

 Our very First Gatsby project by the end will have our first Gatsby site up and running.
 And that's what we're gonna build off of and customize throughout the rest of the bootcamp.
 Let's get started with Gatsby by pulling up its website.
-We confined that over at Gatsby.js.org's and I want to spend it just a couple of minutes here, exploring the tool in a little more detail.
+We confined that over at `Gatsby.js.orgs` and I want to spend it just a couple of minutes here, exploring the tool in a little more detail.
-As mentioned in the welcome video, Gatsby is a static site generator based on React.
+As mentioned in the welcome video, Gatsby is a static site generator based on `React`.
 `GraphQL` and `node.js` Now Gatsby can do so much more than you contest likely do with a static site generator, and you actually won't see that term anywhere on The Gatsby home page.
 So instead, let's think of Gatsby as a `React` framework for building complex websites and Web applications.
 So with Gatsby, you're not just limited to static sites.